You Can Pay for College Just by Being Tall—and 13 Other Weird Scholarships

 For tall people

 Yes, your height can affect your health, but it can also help you rake in some much-needed college funds.
 Tall Clubs International awards $1,000 scholarships to incoming college freshmen or current college students (21 and under).
 The most important requirement: Women must be at least 5’10” and men at least 6’2”.
-Check out these ridiculous college courses you can actually take.

 For duck lovers